 How to Distill Water

-Because contaminants cannot exists in steam form, the "new" water is free of bacteria, viruses, parasites, particles, solvents, and chemicals.
+Because contaminants cannot exist in steam form, the "new" water is free of bacteria, viruses, parasites, particles, solvents, and chemicals.

 Because distillation is such an efficient process, it rids the water of essential minerals as well as contaminants.
-These natural minerals such can be supplemented simply by adding them or by ensuring a mineral rich diet.
+These natural minerals can be supplemented simply by adding them or by ensuring a mineral-rich diet.